1,000+ Opportunities

 It is a program designed to give those parents with special needs children the option of withdrawing their child from the public school system and receiving a designated amount of funds to help defray the cost of private school tuition or other specific allowable activities to educate their child.
 The administration of this program has been designated to be performed by the Mississippi Department of Education (MDE).

-Based on current listing details, eligibility includes: Mississippi residents with an active IEP within the past 3 years (IDEA-eligible disability).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Mississippi residents with an active IEP within the past 3 years (IDEA-eligible disability).
+Confirm the full requirements in the official notice before applying.